 Relevant to assets, there is a Medicaid Look-Back Period in which a state’s Medicaid agency reviews all past asset transfers within 60-months (30-months in California) from the date of one’s long-term care Medicaid application.
 During this timeframe, which immediately precedes one’s date of application, Medicaid scrutinizes all asset transfers to ensure none were gifted or sold for less than fair market value.
 Violating this rule results in a Penalty Period of Medicaid ineligibility.
 Due to the “look back”, a long-term Medicaid applicant may be required to provide financial documentation for the past 5 years.
 California no longer has a Look-Back Period for asset transfers made on or after 1/1/24.
 While the state still has a “look back” for assets transferred prior to this date, it will fully be eliminated in July of 2026.
 Learn more.

 Some states use electronic databases to verify, or cross verify, assets and ensure all assets were revealed on the application.
 For example, New York has an Asset Verification System (AVS) that electronically verifies financial accounts and real estate owned by aged, blind and disabled Medicaid applicants by exchanging information with local and national financial institutions and public records databases.
 (An individual in the aged, blind and disabled category could be applying for the state’s Regular Medicaid program, long-term Home and Community Based Services, or Nursing Home Medicaid).
 The system also considers Medicaid’s 5-year Look-Back Period and looks for financial accounts that were closed during the 5 years immediately preceding the date of one’s Medicaid Nursing Home application.
 Furthermore, AVS searches for possible transfer of assets that were in violation of the “look back”.
 This includes searching for the sale or transfer of any real estate.
-While the state currently does not have a Look-Back Period for Community Medicaid, the program through which long-term Home and Community Based Services are provided, the state plans to implement one no earlier than March 31, 2024.
+While the state currently does not have a Look-Back Period for Community Medicaid, the program through which long-term Home and Community Based Services are provided, the state plans to implement sometime in 2025.

 What if My Income or Assets Are Higher than I Reported?